PandemicPreventionInstitute/SHED/readme.md

 Finally, `cd` to the folder in which the `pipeline.py` script is running and install `SAM refiner` with `curl https://raw.githubusercontent.com/degregory/SAM_Refiner/main/SAM_Refiner.py -o SAM_Refiner.py`.
+Do not use conda/bioconda because the version it installs is not the latest and will not have all of the required features.